No Valid Driver’s License Attorney in Florida

 Florida Law defines “No Valid Drivers License”(NVDL) as a criminal charge that can leave you with a permanent criminal record.
 Whether you are a Florida resident, visiting from out-of-state, or a tourist from a foreign country, you can be charged with driving without a valid driver’s license.

-At The Traffic Law Firm we know the ins and outs of the law and can help you fight your case in court.
+At Rivas & Associates, P.A. we know the ins and outs of the law and can help you fight your case in court.
 We know the law, and all the exemptions that come with it.
 We also are well practiced in defending our clients against NVDL criminal charges.

 Driving without a valid license in Florida can have a life-altering impact on you.
 Let our team of experienced NVDL attorney’s fight for you and keep your record clean.